zakzc/mypersonalpage/README.md

 - Soften the transition between the pages with css or some react alternative.
 - <del> Make the card cover the whole content and not each part and paragraph.
 - <del> Fix the click on the navigation bar so that it goes to the childrem elements even if you click on an empty area.
-- Make the images in projects area close to the center
+- <del> Make the images in projects area close to the center
-- Check alternatives to text display.
+- <del> Check alternatives to text display.

 #### Refactoring stage
 - Refactor navigation into a single function in order to avoid the quirks of access directly to /about etc. OR, maybe, make a Component WIll mount that sets the navigation to invisible before the elements are loaded. <==== HERE NOW